 The solar market in New Jersey has now completely transitioned to a non-rebated, performance-based incentive structure.
-The combination of declining panel prices, more efficient installation techniques, federal tax incentives such as the Federal Investment Tax Credit (ITC) and depreciation, and the SREC market provide sufficient incentives to support solar project economics.
-Transitioning the solar industry from rebates to SRECs as an incentive delivery mechanism has been a stated policy goal of the BPU.
+The combination of declining panel prices, more efficient installation techniques, federal tax incentives such as the Federal Investment Tax Credit (ITC) and depreciation, and the SREC market provide sufficient incentives to support solar project economics without the need for rebates.